 - Drink plenty of fluids but avoid hot liquids.
 Also, don’t participate in rigorous activities immediately after surgery.

-- Take an over-the-counter pain reliever as needed to manage moderate discomfort and take any antibiotics if prescribed by your doctor to protect against infection.
+- Take an over-the-counter pain reliever and antibiotics.
+Taking pain medication as needed will help manage moderate discomfort and prescribed antibiotics will protect against infection.

 - Do not wear any denture or prosthesis for at least 10 days after surgery.